tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-and-vctrs/index.markdown

     #> [1] 1585064040      18345
     ```

-It's difficult to change how `c()` works because any changes are likely to break some existing code, and base R is fundamentally conservative.
+It's difficult to change how `c()` works because any changes are likely to break some existing code, and base R is committed to backward compatibility.
 Additionally, `c()` isn't the only way that base R combines vectors. `rbind()` and `unlist()` can also be used to perform a similar job, but return different results.
 This is not to say that the tidyverse has been any better in the past --- we have used a variety of ad hoc methods, undoubtedly using well more than three different approaches.

 Given that it's hard to fix the problem in base R, we've come up with our own alternative to `c()`: `vectrs::vec_c()`. `vec_c()`'s behaviour is governed by three main principles: